Concordium/concordium.github.io/source/mainnet/docs/protocol/manage-accounts.rst

 ..
 Note::
    |cryptoX| does not submit the transaction directly to a node, but via a proxy. |cryptox| does not need to be connected to a node.

-The input to the transaction is a *credential*, which contains a number of :term:`cryptographic proofs<cryptographic proof>`, as well as a selection of :term:`attributes` the user wishes to reveal publicly.
-The proofs establish that the attributes the user revealed publicly are the ones approved by the identity provider.
-The proofs reveal no other information.
+The input to the transaction is a *credential*, which contains a number of :term:`cryptographic proofs<cryptographic proof>`.
+The proofs reveal no information about the owner of the account.
 In particular, the identity provider itself cannot determine the owner of the account.
-Note that revealing attributes publicly is completely optional.
-The benefit gained from revealing attributes is that other users may decide whether to trust the account based on the publicly available information.

-An example is that you might need to reveal your nationality sometimes.
-So you might have one account with no attributes revealed, and another account that reveals your nationality.
-When required, you can use the account with the nationality revealed while keeping all other activities undisclosed.

 .. image:: ../protocol/images/account-creation.png
    :alt: graphic drawing showing how user creates accounts